-In a recent post (http://strike-a-pause.blogspot.in/2015/06/rethinking-undergraduate-education-part.html) I have laid a heavy emphasis on choosing one's field of study and career path based on where one's interests lie rather than just where one is likely to earn the fattest pay checks (while acknowledging the harsh reality that economic considerations might outweigh other factors for some people, at least early in their careers, as they take on the responsibility of liberating their families from severe economic hardships) or which professions are most "socially respectable" (a notion that I have argued as being based more on ignorance than anything else).
+In another post (http://strike-a-pause.blogspot.in/2018/02/choosing-career-path-after-12th-grade.html) I have laid a heavy emphasis on choosing one's field of study and career path based on where one's interests lie rather than just where one is likely to earn the fattest pay checks (while acknowledging the harsh reality that economic considerations might outweigh other factors for some people, at least early in their careers, as they take on the responsibility of liberating their families from severe economic hardships) or which professions are most "socially respectable" (a notion that I have argued as being based more on ignorance than anything else).

 In this post I address a related question: What if one chooses a career path to start with but realizes midway that his or her interests lie elsewhere?
 What does one do in such a situation?
 Is one condemned to living a life of professional frustration or is it possible to change directions towards what one may enjoy doing more?
 My focus in this post will be on switching directions within the overall field of science and technology or moving from science and technology to other fields such as literature, economics, history, sociology, philosophy, music, etc. I will address the converse possibility of moving from other fields to science and technology in a subsequent post.